junxit/us-congress-bills-117/metadata.md

 - 2022-11-16 — Introduced in House
 - 2022-11-16 — Introduced in House
 - 2022-11-16 — Referred to the House Committee on Oversight and Reform.
+- 2022-12-06 — Committee Consideration and Mark-up Session Held.
+- 2022-12-06 — Ordered to be Reported Unfavorably in the Nature of a Substitute (Amended) by the Yeas and Nays: 23 - 18.
+- 2022-12-12 — Placed on the House Calendar, Calendar No. 160.
+- 2022-12-12 — Reported adversely (Amended) by the Committee on Oversight and Reform.
+H. Rept.
+117-614.
+- 2022-12-12 — Reported adversely (Amended) by the Committee on Oversight and Reform.
+H. Rept.
+117-614.